Drunk Man Smashes Lee Rigby Memorial in Shocking Attack

-Said Aitabbou, 58, from Charlton, was seen tearing up flowers, smashing plant pots, and throwing poppy wreaths at the memorial tree dedicated to Fusilier Rigby.
-The tree is located just metres from where the 25-year-old was murdered by extremists in May 2013.
+Said Aitabbou, 58, from Charlton, went on a destructive rampage at the memorial tree dedicated to Fusilier Lee Rigby.
+Witnesses saw him tearing up flowers, smashing plant pots, and throwing poppy wreaths to the ground.
+The memorial stands just metres from the spot where Rigby was brutally murdered by extremists in May 2013.

-Police were called to the scene on Sunday, July 28, and Aitabbou was arrested around 1pm.
+Police were called to the scene on Sunday, July 28.
+Aitabbou was arrested around 1pm after causing the damage.
 He later pleaded guilty to criminal damage.
-On Thursday, September 12, he appeared at Bexley Magistrates’ Court, where Deputy District Judge Balmain sentenced him to four months in prison.
-The judge highlighted that the sentence was necessary because Aitabbou had been drunk, not taking his medication, and had damaged a memorial.
+On Thursday, September 12, he appeared at Bexley Magistrates’ Court where Deputy District Judge Balmain sentenced him to four months in prison.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.